radiatecode/laravel-permission-name-generator/README.md

 ## Permissible routes

-You can get permissible routes And make permission view in order to set role permissions.
+You can get permissible routes And make your own permissions view in order to set role permissions.

     RadiateCode\LaravelRoutePermission\PermissibleRoutes::getRoutes